 registrants will need to click on verification link in the email to verify (template of the verification to be finalise later)

-they shall then be Redirected back to the website to inform that their registration is successful and can proceed to download manuals, circulars, regulations and use the website for any available online services.
+they shall then be redirected back to the website to inform that their registration is successful and can proceed to download manuals, circulars, regulations and use the website for any available online services.

 To use the website for online permit applications, users can proceed from step 7) to click on “Online Services” on the top navigation menu bar if they wish to apply for a permit otherwise, a returning user must first log-in

-Users can select the type of permits indicated on the page.
+Users can select the type of permits available as indicated on the page.

 For a first-time applicant using online services, a pop-up light box shall to prompt applicants to fill in the below fields,